Major Cineplex

 Major Cineplex Group Public Co.
-Ltd. is the largest operator of movie theaters in both Thailand and Laos.
-Combined with its subsidiary, EGV Entertainment, the company has 490 screens around Thailand.
+Ltd. is the largest operator of movie theaters in Thailand, Laos, and Cambodia.
+Combined with its subsidiary, EGV Entertainment, the company has 838 screens in 180 locations around Thailand, Cambodia, and Laos.
 Among its properties is Thailand's largest multiplex, the Paragon Cineplex at Siam Paragon, with 16 screens and 5,000 seats, along with the IMAX theater.
-The second-largest chain in Thailand is SF Cinema City.
+The second-largest chain in Thailand is SF Group.

 History

 Major Cineplex was founded by Vicha Poolvaraluk (or Poolvaraluck) in 1994.
 A member of a family with roots in the movie business (the family was involved in film studios as well as several single-screen theaters), Vicha started out in property development.

 In 1992, he was asked by his father, Charoen Poolvaraluck, to take over the movie theater business.
 Vicha decided on a concept of large movie complexes that could offer a range of entertainment services, including not only movies, but also bowling alleys, karaoke rooms, restaurants and shopping.
-The first such complex opened in 1996 on Nakhon Chaisri Road in Pinklao, Bangkok.
+The first such complex opened in 1996 on Borommaratchachonnani Road (Pinklao-Nakhon Chaisri Road) in Pinklao, Bangkok.
 The 14-screen, 4,000-seat Major Cineplex Ratchayothin opened in 1998 and featured Thailand's first IMAX cinema.
 It was the company's flagship cinema complex until 2006, when Paragon Cineplex opened.
 Other early Major Cineplex theaters include branches at Ramkamheang and Sukhumvit.

 In 2004, Major Cineplex absorbed Thailand's No 2 theater operator, EGV Entertainment, which was Thailand's first cineplex operator.
 EGV had been owned by a rival branch of the Poolvaraluck family, headed by Vicha Poolvaraluck's cousin, Wichai Poolvaraluck, who started EGV as a partnership with Golden Village.